ezrosent/frawk/info/parallelism.md

 and after any input is read, respectively.

 > To be precise, Awk scripts that only have a `BEGIN` pattern never read any
-> input.
+> input outside of explicit `getline` calls.

-When frawk is passed the `pr` or `pf` command-line options, it is compiled in _parallel mode_.
+When frawk is passed the `pr` or `pf` command-line options, it compiles the program in _parallel mode_.
 In this mode, the frawk program is broken into three "stages":

 1. The `BEGIN` block is executed by a single thread.
-2. The main loop (i.e. pattern/action pairs aside from `BEGIN` and `END`) is executed independently in parallel by a configurable number of worker threads.
+2. The main loop (i.e. pattern/action pairs aside from `BEGIN` and `END`) is executed independently in parallel by a configurable (via the `-j` flag) number of worker threads.
 Variables mentioned in both the `BEGIN` block and the main loop are copied to the worker threads.
 3. The `END` block is executed by a single thread after all worker threads